 Step 2: Implement appropriate resource strategies to bridge the gap

 After identifying the shortage and excess of resources, proactive implementation of resourcing measures bridges the skills and demand gap.
-Using the right scheduling tool, the resource manager can get a 360-degree view that can help in informed decision making.
+With the help of the Gantt chart view in the scheduling tool, the resource manager can get a 360-degree view that can help in informed decision-making.

 Step 3: Allocate the right resources to the right project